By the time you read this, I should have test-driven my 1975 Porsche 911 S for the first time.

 I’ve had Matt clean all my cars that way, starting with the ones that are filthy and going in for service.
 The appreciation I get from my technicians for having a clean car to work on more than offsets the cost.

 Then the Sporto moved on to a familiar shop in Portland, A & P Specialties, owned by Al Blanchard.
 Al has been taking care of my Porsches for nearly 40 years, including my 911 L, SC, Boxster S, 996 Carrera and 996 Twin Turbo.
+We know that these vehicles need routine porsche services to have them properly maintained.

 Air-cooled mid-year Porsches are no mystery to him and his team.